matheuscscp/gke-metadata-server/README.md

 ## Usage

 Steps:
 1. Install [cert-manager](https://cert-manager.io/docs/installation/) in the cluster.
 This dependency is used for bootstrapping a self-signed CA and TLS certificate for a `MutatingWebhook` that adds networking configurations to the user Pods.
+You can opt-out from this feature by ignoring the Helm Chart distributed here and writing your own Kubernetes manifests.
 2. Configure GCP Workload Identity Federation for Kubernetes.
 3. Deploy `gke-metadata-server` in the cluster using the Workload Identity Provider full name, obtained after step 2.
-4. (Optional, Recommended) Verify the supply chain authenticity.
+4. (Optional but highly recommended) Verify the supply chain signatures.
-5. See [./k8s/test-pod.yaml](./k8s/test-pod.yaml) for an example of how to configure your Pods.
+5. See [`./k8s/test-pod.yaml`](./k8s/test-pod.yaml) for an example of how to configure your Pods.

 ### Configure GCP Workload Identity Federation for Kubernetes